xarray/osgverse/README.md

 - [x] Supports complex model simplication, optimizing and tiling, and saving to OSGB format for better efficiency.
 - [x] Provides database plugins (leveldb, mbtiles, odbc), for reading models and tiles from database rather than local folders.
 - [x] Provides media streaming plugin, which supports playing RTSP and streaming through WebRTC / Websockets.
-- [ ] (PARTLY) Provides video decoding plugins based on GPU (with NVCUVID or LibVA), without CPU copying overload.
+- [x] Provides video decoding plugins based on GPU (with NVCUVID or LibVA), without CPU copying overload.
 - [x] Provides scripting functionalities to support Python/JsonRPC scripting using OSGB serialization.
 - [x] Supports GL3 Core profile, GLES2 and GLES3.
 Google Angle is also supported for bridging low-level APIs like Vulkan and DirectX.
 - [x] Supports 3D Gaussian Splatting rendering and related formats: PLY, SPZ, SPLAT, PlayCanvas SOG and XGrids LCC.